awsdocs/amazon-sqs-developer-guide/doc_source/sqs-jms-code-examples.md

 # Working Java example for using JMS with Amazon SQS Standard queues<a name="sqs-jms-code-examples"></a>

-The following code examples show how to use JMS with Amazon SQS standard queues\.
+The following code examples show how to use the Java Message Service \(JMS\) with Amazon SQS standard queues\.
 For more information about working with FIFO queues, see [To create a FIFO queue](getting-started.md#creating-queue-FIFO), [Sending messages synchronously](getting-started.md#send-messages-synchronously), and [Receiving messages synchronously](getting-started.md#receive-messages-synchronously)\. \(Receiving messages synchronously is the same for standard and FIFO queues\.
 However, messages in FIFO queues contain more attributes\.\)

 ## ExampleConfiguration\.java<a name="example-configuration"></a>